tjaffri/q-promise/README.md

 First, set up your dev tools and node.js:

-1. Use your favourite IDE, e.g. VSCode: https://code.visualstudio.com/.
-More information about this IDE:
+1. Set up your favourite IDE.
+We use VSCode: https://code.visualstudio.com/ and you can configure this IDE as follows:
-  1. There is some useful information about JavaScript development in VSCode [here](https://code.visualstudio.com/docs/languages/javascript) including how to debug.
+  1. Follow this useful article about JavaScript development in VSCode [here](https://code.visualstudio.com/docs/languages/javascript), including how to debug.
-  2. Install eslint globally via `npm install -g eslint` and then install the VSCode `eslint` extension.
+  2. Set up linting in VSCode.
+You can install eslint globally via `npm install -g eslint` and then install the VSCode `eslint` extension.
 See [here](http://stackoverflow.com/questions/36327096/vscode-linter-es6-es7-babel-linter) for more info.
 2. Install Node.js (version 6.x or higher)

 Next, clone the repo and install dependencies.